Q & A (novel): 1,000,000 Rupees: License to Kill

-In this chapter, License to Kill, Ram talks about meeting his best friend Salim again after five years.
+In this chapter, Ram talks about meeting his best friend Salim again after five years.
 At first, he didn't want to see him, but then when they both sat down on a bench watching little kids playing football, they realized how much they missed each other and started talking about the time they were apart.

 Salim talked about his past: he followed his dream to become an artist, he asked Mukesh Rawal if he could get a part in a film and he replied that he had to take some professional pictures and show them to him.
 Then he would become a junior artist.
 Junior artists play a role in the film for a few seconds and are only on the screen for about three seconds, but that's a good beginning for him.
 When Salim was taking his pictures, he got caught by the mob, who was going to burn him on a bus on which he was travelling.

 Fortunately, a man named Ahmed threatened the criminals with a gun.
 Thus they escaped, and Ahmed took Salim to his home.
 From then on, Salim cleaned Ahmed's house and looked after it when Ahmed wasn't home.
 Ahmed was a man who bet on Indian cricket games and always won.
 After a while, Salim noticed that strange things were happening, such as Ahmed receiving yellow letters which contained information about a person, and then a few weeks later it would be announced on the news that this person had been murdered.

 Salim found out that Ahmed was the man who killed these people, and he eventually saw that Ahmed was to kill Abbas Rizvi, who was a producer who had made a promise to Salim that he would make a star out of him.
 So Salim changed the photo for a photo of Mr Babu Pillai, alias Maman, the man who almost blinded Ram and Salim as boys.
 Salim left afterwards and didn't come back.
 A few months later, Salim heard that Ahmed was killed by the police in a shootout.

 When it cuts back to the studio, Prem Kumar asked the ninth question: "How many Test centuries has India’s greatest batsman Sachin Malvankar scored?"
 Ram's choices were a) 34, b) 35, c) 36 or d) 37.
 He answers c) 36 and wins a million rupees.